Factorial Notation, Formula, and Basic Examples

 Before we go over some worked examples, remember the special rule that “zero factorial is equal to one“.

-See our separate lesson that shows Zero Factorial equals one.
+See our separate lesson that shows Zero Factorial is equal to one.

 Examples of How to Evaluate Factorials involving Whole Numbers